 - The municipal customer group includes 515 accounts under the authority of the District of Columbia government.
 This includes offices and facilities for various government agencies and activities such as education, regulatory affairs and general government operations.
 This group will comprise of 2.3 percent of the FY 2022 budget, and 2.8 percent of the proposed FY 2024 budget. - The D.C.
-Housing Authority has 1,062 accounts that include public housing at various facilities throughout the District of Columbia.
+Housing Authority has multiple accounts that include public housing at various facilities throughout the District of Columbia.
+They have 1,062 accounts.
 Their annual billings make up only 1.6 percent of the FY 2022 cash receipts and 1.7 percent each of the proposed FY 2023 and FY 2024 cash receipts.